 Worn Shoes and Clothes

 There’s no shortage of secondhand clothes, so be selective about what you donate from your closet.
-Anything with holes, lots of stains, or heavy wear and tear should be thrown away or recycled instead of donated.
+Anything with holes, lots of stains, or heavy wear and tear should be discarded or recycled, rather than donated.
 That includes shoes that have holes or worn down soles, and mismatched socks.
 And unless you’re donating a pair that you got as a gift and never wore, slippers are a pass, too.

 Anything With Personal Information

 Computers with hard drives are tricky to donate because of all the personal information that could potentially be stored on them.
-But other things have personal information, too, like notebooks, old diaries, appointment books, calendars, planners, and anything you might have written important things down in.
+However, other items also contain personal information, such as notebooks, old diaries, appointment books, calendars, planners, and any other documents where you have written down important things.

 Moldy Items